Intro to HCAI

 What is HCAI?

-Health Claims for Auto Insurance (HCAI) provides a mandatory and common platform for health care facilities to submit Treatment and Assessment plans (OCF 18s) and Treatment Confirmation Forms (OCF 23s) as well as the associated invoices to auto insurers for review and adjudication.
+Health Claims for Auto Insurance (HCAI) provides a mandatory and common platform for health care facilities to submit Treatment and Assessment plans (OCF 18s), Treatment Confirmation Forms (OCF 23s), and their associated invoices, as well as Assessment of Attendant Care Needs Forms (the Form 1) to auto insurers for review and adjudication.
 It benefits patient care and provides the industry with valuable data about automobile claims in Ontario.

 What are the Benefits?